jnsi/Getting-and-Cleaning-W4-Assessment/README.md

 - 'CodeBook.md': describes the variables, the data, and any transformations or work performed to clean up the data from the extracted data with only mean, std, activity, subject columns

-THE STEP BY STEP SCRIPT
+# THE STEP BY STEP SCRIPT<h1>
 ***************************
 ***************************

-Script question 1: Merges the training and the test sets to create one data set.
+## Script question 1: Merges the training and the test sets to create one data set.
 1. Check if data directory exits
 2. Load library downloader uses to download thefile; data.table to read large data, dplyr to organize data to obtain tidy data
 3. Download the zip file and unzip it in the specified directory